pnp/graph-connectors-samples/samples/nodejs-typescript-graphdocs/README.md

   - copy the contents of the [result-layout.json](result-layout.json) file and paste them into the **Result layout** editor
   - apply the changes by selecting **Next**
   - confirm the changes by selecting **Update Result type**

-If you want to use mock Microsoft Graph API with Dev Proxy:

-- Start Dev Proxy: `devproxy`
-- In a separate terminal window
-  - Create the external connection: `npm run start:createConnection:proxy`
-  - Ingest the content: `npm run start:loadContent:proxy`
-- When finished, switch to the terminal window where Dev Proxy is running and stop it by pressing `Ctrl+C`

 ## Features